vadimsj/redland-renovations/README.md

 - Strategy
   - Project Goals
     - Design a website that is simple yet intuitive to use and accessible to audience of all ages and technical abilities.
-    - Build a website that can be accessed from all devices.
+    - Build a fully responsive website accessible from all devices.
-    - Improve the current website's conversion rate of visitors into leads.
+    - Optimise accessibility of the website.
+    - Optimise the website to enhance lead conversion.

   - Company Goals
-    - Enhance the company's online presence and business image.
+    - Improve the online presence and corporate image of the company.
     - Expand the customer base and boost sales.

 - Scope